microsoft/coyote/docs/ref/Microsoft.Coyote.SystematicTesting/TestingEngine/ReproducibleTrace.md

 # TestingEngine.ReproducibleTrace property

-The reproducable trace, if any.
+The reproducible trace, if any.

 ```csharp
 public string ReproducibleTrace { get; }